zincMeta/Flight-Data-API/README.md

 # ✈️  FlightAware-API AND Air Niugini API

 This project consist of to API demonstrates how to fetch live or simulated flight data.
-It is a public API that retrieves information such as arrival and departure flights, schedules, routes, flight origins, destinations, and flight names from **Air Niugini** and **Flight Aware**.
+It is a public API that retrieves information such as arrivals, departure flights, schedules, routes, flight origins, destinations, and flight names from **Air Niugini** and **Flight Aware**.

 ---